How To Tell If You're Wearing The Right Running Shoes For Your Feet

-Sometimes a new pair of shoes really can solve all of your problems — at least when it comes to workout sneakers.
+Sometimes a new pair of shoes really can solve all of your problems — at least when it comes to workout trainers.
 Shoe comfort matters, especially if you're doing a high-impact activity like running.
 If you're a budding runner, you might feel like you're one new pair of shoes away from actually liking running.
-Good news, sneaker heads, you might be on to something.
+Good news, trainer heads, you might be on to something.

 Advertisement